 Their primary mission is to fight organized crime and deal with the suspects that regular police cannot.

 - A helicopter unit with 30 members, including mechanics

 ATJ Lucko specializes in several types of operations: counterterrorism and organized crime, high-risk arrests and executing high-risk search warrants (a high-risk search warrant is a term used by agencies to describe a situation where violence is likely to happen), and hostage crises (the only ones in the country trained to deal with hostage situations on planes).

 ATJ Lucko is also tasked with the security of the foreign officials during their stay in Croatia.
 The diving team of the unit is tasked with the search for the missing persons on the water, while the bomb squad is tasked with dealing with EOD.
-ATJ Lucko is part of the ATLAS group, which consists of 35 special police units from 28 EU countries.
+ATJ Lucko is part of the ATLAS group, consisting of 35 special police units from 28 EU countries.

 Weaponry and gear

-The operator can choose his sidearm between HS 2000 (Springfield xDM), Heckler & Koch and Glock pistols.
+The operator can choose his sidearm between HS 2000 (Springfield xDM), Heckler & Koch, and Glock pistols.
 At their disposal, there are modern submachine guns (Heckler & Koch MP5 and MP7), assault rifles (HK G36 or M70AB2 assault rifles – a Yugoslav version of Kalashnikov), and shotguns Benelli M3 and Franchi SPAS12.
 Snipers are equipped with Heckler & Koch PSG1 sniper rifles.

-The unit has at their disposal Humvees and VW Touaregs.
+The unit has at its disposal Humvees and VW Touaregs.
 For further distances, they use helicopters Bell 212 and Eurocopter 135 (now Airbus H135).
 In 30 minutes, they can reach the farthest point of Croatia directly from their base in Lucko (although Croatia’s special police had other detachments in Split, Rijeka, and Osijek).